 Mattie van der Veen’s work is strongly individual.
 Separating herself from the cacophonic world around her, she descends into the oasis of her paintings.
 Through the people, often women and children, whom she portrays, Mattie evokes the atmosphere of her own spiritual world.
 An atmosphere of silence, a universe in which everything organizes itself, because the trust in the higher is greater than the human tendency to manipulate it.
 That in this pursuit of harmony there is indeed room for contrasts in color, light and dynamics becomes immediately clear when viewing the paintings.
 The contrasts between external and internal, between profane and sacred, make her work fascinating and hopeful at the same time.
-Mattie van der Veen’s spiritual position is reinforced by the fact that she mainly focuses on the heads.
 Even the physical cannot divert attention from the tranquil purity on which Mattie van der Veen focuses in her works.
 (Piet Bogaards, De Twee Pauwen)

 Mattie van der Veen (Dokkum, 1974) lives and works in Friesland, in the shelter of the characteristic Frisian landscape.
 She has her studio at home surrounded by peace and space in which to work in.

 She draws inspiration from her immediate environment.
 Authenticity inspires and fascinates her in people, but also in her environment, materials, fabrics, and objects.
 Mattie mainly paints in oil and acrylic and occasionally in watercolor.
 She is also very familiar with the pastel technique with which she often makes large and colorful pastel paintings with her clearly visible signature.

 A theatrical light-dark contrast characterizes many of her works.
 Characteristic is also the intensity of colour, the transparent layering and an fluent handwriting.